mozman/ezdxf/docs/source/tutorials/blocks.rst

   - :class:`~ezdxf.layouts.BlockLayout`

 A block reference can be scaled and rotated individually.
-Lets add some random flags into the modelspace:
+Lets add some random flags to the modelspace:

 .. literalinclude:: src/blocks.py
     :lines: 23-40